The UK Evaluation Society exists for and through its members: working together

 Training and events

-The UK Evaluation Society has a range of training events open to evaluators of all different levels.
+The UK Evaluation Society has a range of training events open to evaluators, researchers, commissioners, and all interested in the field of evaluative practice.
 Our programme is currently focused on specific methods, but plans are underway to expand to include other aspects of evaluation.
 Experienced evaluators can support the Society by signing up to offer training or help deliver training.

 By joining the UK Evaluation Society Council, members can influence the direction and scope of the Society.
-Elections are held each year with nominations opened at the annual conference and closed at the end of October.
-Successful candidates take up office the following January.
+Elections are held each year.

 To find out more about the roles and responsibilities of Council membership see here.